corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 1. Rehearse the complete procedure in a non-production environment that mirrors production, and confirm that the node restarts and can consume existing states afterwards.
 2. Take a verified backup of the node database and the entire node directory.
 Confirm that you can restore it before you continue because it is the only way to roll back a failed rotation.
 3. Plan for downtime.
 The node must be stopped throughout the rotation.
 4. Confirm that every node on the network runs Corda 4.15 or later.
-And that the network minimum platform version is `170` or later.
 To upgrade, see [Upgrading a node]({{< relref "../../node-upgrade-notes.md" >}}).
+5. And that the network minimum platform version is `170` or later.
 To raise the minimum platform version, see [Updating the network parameters]({{< relref "../../operations/deployment/updating-network-parameters.md" >}}).
-5. Confirm that the new key provider is configured, running, and accessible to the node.
+6. Confirm that the new key provider is configured, running, and accessible to the node.
-6. Confirm that all deployed CorDapps are compatible with key rotation.
+7. Confirm that all deployed CorDapps are compatible with key rotation.
 See [Adapting your CorDapps]({{< relref "cross-provider-key-rotation.md#adapting-your-cordapps" >}}).
-7. Make `corda-tools-ha-utilities.jar` version 4.15 or later available in the node directory.
+8. Make `corda-tools-ha-utilities.jar` version 4.15 or later available in the node directory.
 For the tool's full command syntax and options, see the [Node confidential identity cross-provider key rotation tool]({{< relref "../../ha-utilities.md#node-confidential-identity-cross-provider-key-rotation-tool" >}}) reference.
-8. When the new provider is an HSM, place the vendor-supplied client-side JAR files in the `drivers` subdirectory of the configured base directory.
+9. When the new provider is an HSM, place the vendor-supplied client-side JAR files in the `drivers` subdirectory of the configured base directory.
 The HA Utilities JAR does not include them.
 For more details see [HSM integration]({{< relref "../../operations/deployment/hsm-integration.md" >}}).

 ## Rotating confidential identity keys